Request a Note: How the Request Function Shapes X's Community Notes System: Introduction

 \section{Introduction}

-Designing effective countermeasures to identify falsehoods and curb the spread of misleading posts is still a challenge.
-Years ago, the social media platform \X (formerly Twitter) adopted \emph{Community Notes}, a crowdsourced fact-checking system designed to address misleading posts and provide users with helpful additional context.
-This initiative marks the first large-scale use of community-based fact-checking by a major social media platform~\cite{chuai2024roll,augenstein2025community}.
+Designing effective countermeasures to identify falsehoods and curb the spread of misleading posts (\ie, posts carrying misinformation) on social media platforms is still a challenge.
+Years ago, the social media platform \X (formerly Twitter) adopted \emph{Community Notes}, a crowdsourced fact-checking system designed to address misleading posts and provide users with helpful additional context.\footnote{Here, misinformation refers to false or misleading information that is contradicted by empirical evidence or inconsistent with common or expert consensus, without imposing assumptions on the intent or the format of the content~\cite{chuai2024roll}.
+It serves as an umbrella term including not only factually incorrect content but also disinformation and fake news---both deliberately fabricated to mislead others and/or cause harms~\cite{pennycook2021psychology,chuai2024roll,ecker2022psychological}.
+Prior work further shows that factually accurate yet misleading content can be more influential than outright falsehoods~\cite{allen2024quantifying}.
+In the Community Notes system, the criteria used for labeling misleading posts align closely with our definition of misinformation (see details in Suppl.~\ref{sec:misleading_criteria}).} This initiative marks the first large-scale implementation of community-based fact-checking by a major social media platform~\cite{chuai2024roll,augenstein2025community}.
 A subset of users---called \emph{contributors}---are periodically admitted into the program if they meet specific eligibility requirements, such as having no recent violations of \X's rules.
 Contributors begin by rating the helpfulness of existing notes, and only after demonstrating reliability can they unlock the ability to write notes themselves.
 All notes are evaluated by a note selection algorithm, and then those deemed helpful by the algorithm are displayed directly on the relevant posts~\cite{cn2025signing}.
-Inspired by this program, other social media providers---including YouTube, Meta, and TikTok---are beginning to explore similar community-based moderation models~\cite{tiktok2025testing,youtube2024testing,meta2025testing}.
+Inspired by this program, other social media providers, including YouTube, Meta, and TikTok, are beginning to explore similar community-based moderation models~\cite{tiktok2025testing,youtube2024testing,meta2025testing}.
 For example, Meta is piloting the Community Notes program across Facebook, Instagram, and Threads in the \US, while TikTok plans to offer a similar feature called Footnotes to provide context and corrections for misleading posts.
 Given the rapid expansion of community-based fact-checking system, it is crucial to understand how the system functions in the real world.

 Recent work has shown that \X's Community Notes program can reliably attach helpful notes to the corresponding misleading posts~\cite{wojcik2022birdwatch,allen2024characteristics}.
 Moreover, community fact-checks are perceived as more trustworthy than expert fact-checks, can effectively reduce the spread of misleading posts, and even prompt authors to delete their problematic content~\cite{drolsbach2024community,chuai2024community.new,wojcik2022birdwatch,chuai2025community}.
 However, the Community Notes system, in its current implementation on \X, still faces limitations, such as the small number of displayed notes relative to all generated notes and restrictions on who can author them~\cite{chuai2024community.new}.